Teaching and Research Support

 - Guidance on publishing venues and formats — from traditional formats to open access

-- Assistance with embedding library resources in Moodle course sites
+- Assistance with embedding library resources in Canvas course sites

 - Borrowing and acquiring materials through robust interlibrary loan and document delivery services